 Even if you feel the accident was months ago, you may be surprised to learn that it may not be too late to file a claim depending on the circumstances.

 If you are a long haul trucker, your lifestyle habits and adhering to available job education and training are your responsibility.
 However, your employer must ensure that your working environment and job demands comply with federal and state employer safety regulations.
-For example, a long haul trucking employer is responsible for limiting the number of hours a long haul trucker is on the road and making sure truck drivers have had sufficient periods of rest during and between hauls.
+For example, a long haul trucking employer is responsible for limiting the number of hours the truck driver is on the road and making sure truck drivers have had sufficient periods of rest during and between hauls.

 Individual automobile drivers are at risk of serious, or even fatal, injury if involved in an accident with a long-haul truck driver.
 A personal injury lawyer specializing in car accidents can review your case and see if you have a claim.
-Many of the same safety rules and regulations applicable to long haul employers can be used to support an individual’s claim against a long haul trucker.
+Many of the same safety rules and regulations applicable to long haul employers can be used to support an individual’s claim directly against a truck driver.

-If you feel you’ve sustained an injury as the result of long haul trucking, either as a truck or as an individual driver, contact an experienced local personal injury lawyer to see if she can assist you with your case.
-At the very least, we can support you through the insurance claims process to ensure you receive the medical help and financial compensation you are entitled to.
-If necessary, we can go even further and hold the responsible parties accountable.
+If you feel you’ve sustained an injury as the result of long haul trucking, either as a truck driver or as an individual, contact an experienced local personal injury lawyer.
+At the very least, an experienced attorney will assist you through the insurance claims process to ensure you receive the medical help and financial compensation you are entitled to.
+If necessary, the attorneys at Burneikis Law will support you in order to hold the responsible parties accountable.

 7 Common Personal Injury Claims Pursued By Long Haul Truckers